microsoft/project-rome/Project Rome for Android/how-to guides/launch-a-remote-app-android.md

 # Launch an app on a remote device (Android)
-This guide shows you how to remotely launch a Universal Windows Platform (UWP) app or Windows desktop app on a Windows device from an Android device.
+This guide shows you how to remotely launch a Universal Windows Platform (UWP) app or Windows desktop app on a Windows device from an app on an Android device.

 Remote app launching can be useful when the user wishes to start a task on one device and finish it on another.
 For example, you might receive a Skype call on your Android phone and later wish to launch the Skype app on your desktop PC to continue the call there.
-However, note that the client's and host's apps do not need to be the same: your Android app can launch any Windows app on a connected Windows device.
+Note, however, that the client's and host's apps do not need to be the same: your Android app can launch any Windows app on a connected Windows device.

 Remote launch is achieved by sending a Uniform Resource Identifier (URI) from one device to another.
 A URI specifies a *scheme*, which determines which app(s) can handle its information.
 See [Launch the default app for a URI](https://msdn.microsoft.com/en-us/windows/uwp/launch-resume/launch-default-app) for information on using URIs to launch Windows apps.